-JuiceBox: the solar micro-grid that meets basic needs of Portlanders transitioning out of homelessness.
+the solar micro-grid that provides light, electricity and heat to Portlanders transitioning out of homelessness.

 JuiceBoxes are designed by Portland-area high school students from diverse ethnic, socioeconomic, and geographic backgrounds.
-We are a team of engineers, designers, fundraisers, photographers, and writers, and as students are committed to improving ourselves and the products we create.
+We are a team of student engineers, designers, fundraisers, photographers, and writers committed to improving our products, ourselves, and our communities.

 JuiceBox uses solar power to charge its battery — even on the rainiest of Portland winter days.

 JuiceBoxes are installed in Portland’s off-grid “tiny house” communities where residents previously relied on noisy, polluting, and expensive gas generators or had no access to light, electricity or heat.